-Attitude of government The Nigerian government is not averse to investment treaty arbitration and generally allows for recourse to that towards investment form of arbitration.
-This is evident from (1) Nigeria's domestic legislation, which encourages investment treaty treaty arbitration arbitration, such as the Nigerian Investment Promotion Commission Act, Cap.
-N117, Laws of the Federation of Nigeria 2004 and the ICSID (Enforcement of Awards) Act; (2) Nigeria's continued membership of ICSID and proactive participation in the Washington Convention arbitrations that it has been involved in; and (3) its fairly large corpus of investment treaties.
+The Nigerian government is not averse to investment treaty arbitration and generally allows for recourse to that form of arbitration.
+This is evident from (1) Nigeria's domestic legislation, which encourages investment treaty arbitration, such as the Nigerian Investment Promotion Commission Act, Cap.
+N117, Laws of the Federation of Nigeria 2004 and the ICSID Act; (2) Nigeria's continued membership of ICSID and proactive participation in the Washington Convention arbitrations that it has been involved in; and (3) its fairly large corpus of investment treaties.

-20 To what extent have local courts been supportive and respectful of investment treaty arbitration, including the enforcement of awards?
+22 To what extent have local courts been supportive and respectful of investment treaty arbitration, including the enforcement of awards?